 The most important thing for us is that you get the right juicer for your needs.
 We are often asked the question ‘What is the best juicer?’
 Surprisingly, a good choice of juicer for one person could be totally wrong for another.
 For example, busy parents trying to get more fruit and vegetables into their kids will have different priorities than someone juicing as part of a nutritional therapy to combat poor health.
 If you need further help with choosing your juicer we are always happy to hear from you.
 We have the knowledge!
 Before we go into detail below, here are a few quick links that will help you browse fruit and vegetable juicers with particular strengths:

 Best Value Juicer

-For fast and convenient access to juicing most ingredients the L'Equip XL Juicer is the best value model in our range.
-This model has been named 'Best Buy Juicer' in The Independent in three separate years, including 2016.
+For fast and convenient access to juicing most ingredients the Sage Nutri Juicer Cold is the best value model in our range.
+Performance wise it is equal to juicers coming in at twice the price or more.

 Best For Leafy Greens & Wheatgrass

 Horizontal Single Auger Juicers are the best choice if you need a juicer that is particularly good for leafy greens and wheatgrass and they do a great job with most other ingredients too.

 Best For Hard Fruits & Vegetables

 Best For Soft Fruits

-Vertical Slow Juicers have revolutionised juicing soft fruits and berries - it used to be very expensive but this type gives a very good juice yield with the added bonus that they are great for all other ingredients too..
+Vertical Slow Juicers have revolutionised juicing soft fruits and berries – it used to be very expensive but this type gives a very good juice yield with the added bonus that they are great for all other ingredients too..

 Best All Rounder Juicers (for all ingredients)